 Social connection is an incredibly important part of achieving good mental health, and can also benefit your business.
 All entrepreneurs need an entrepreneurial ecosystem - this is a network of start-ups and support organisations that facilitate collaborations and connections.

-As an organisation supporting mental health in entrepreneurs and teams, our Entrepreneurs Community has also been designed to provide that valuable sense of belonging and support too.
+As an organisation supporting mental health in entrepreneurs and teams, our Calmer Community platform has also been designed to provide that valuable sense of belonging and support too.

 3. Financial concerns